 Completed Entries

 The use of specific techniques for optimal food choices, preparation, and consumption based on combining healthy traditional foods, including whole grains and their products, fresh vegetables, beans, fruit, nuts, seeds, pickles, fermented foods, herbs, seasonings, sea vegetables, and teas.
 Each person discovers the best foods for her or him based on macrobiotic principles.
-Thus, the term “the macrobiotic diet” is inaccurate; there are as many different diets as there are people.
+Thus, the terms “the macrobiotic diet” and “standard macrobiotic diet” are inaccurate; there are as many different diets as there are people.
 Many people thrive being vegan and other people choose to include some animal food.

 – macrobiotic, adj., such as macrobiotic philosophy or macrobiotic dietary approach.